-The Viper Cruiser design, flows through all the present Viper production designs.
-Simple, easy, practical hovercraft offering outstanding performance and safety.
-It is a high performance design, yet is simple and inexpensive to build.
+The Viper Cruiser design shape flows through all the present Viper production range.
+It is a practical hovercraft offering outstanding performance and safety.

 The Viper Cruiser builder makes the hull from marine plywood using a traditional "stitch and glue" method.
 There are no stringers or complex internal structure.
-This light weight design, gets its strength by using a foam sandwich technique and integrated foam buoyancy.
-The hull is surprisingly light, but very strong and safe.
+This light weight, monocoque design achieves its strength by using a plywood foam sandwich, integrated foam fill buoyancy compartments and localised Kevlar reinforcement.
+The hull is surprisingly light, but very strong, buoyant and safe.

 The Viper Cruiser plan/assembly manual explains in a step by step process how to cut out, assemble and fit out a Viper Cruiser Hull.
-The manual is written in layman's terms and includes hundreds of drawings to assist each stage of the build
+The manual is written in layman's terms and includes hundreds of drawings to assist each stage of the build.
+The plans do not include drawings to build some items such as the steering shaft, the drive system, fan duct or rudders.
+These items are included in the Viper Cruiser Kit.

-The standard Kit engines are either a 64hp, water cooled 582 UL-99 Rotax or a 65hp, air cooled 3203V Hirth, You can alternatively use a variety of new or used engines ranging from 35hp to 100hp.
+The standard Viper Cruiser kit engines are either a 55hp 3202V/E air cooled Hirth, 65hp air cooled 3203V/ES Hirth or 64hp water cooled UL Rotax, You can alternatively use a variety of new or used engines ranging from 35hp to 100hp.
 These include but not limited to:

 - Rotax 447 to 583 two cylinder engines